On the moments of one-level densities in families of holomorphic cusp forms in the level aspect: Proof of Propositions

-We break up the term \eqref{eq:sums to integrals genterm simp} in two ways.
-First, we convert the sums over $q_j$ and $p_i$ into sums over distinct primes, requiring us to case on when some of the primes in the sum are equal.
-Next, we case on the multiplicity of the primes dividing $b$.
-Thus we see that $\Enm$ can be written as a sum of terms of the form
+Secondly, we convert the sums over $q_j$ and $p_i$ in \eqref{eq:sums to integrals genterm simp} into sums over \emph{distinct} primes, requiring us to break up the sums depending on whether some of the primes in the sums are equal or not, as well as the order of the primes factors of $b$.
+It follows that $\Enm$ is a sum of terms of the form